 Think Venice is only for couples on romantic vacations?
 I dare you to think again.

-In fact,Venice is one of my favourite cities.
-I fell in love with the city of canals during my first visit in 2013, enough so that I made sure to stop by again in 2014.
-I loved everything about it, I was never bored, and I was totally comfortable being there solo.
-Because of this, Venice is actually one of my favourite places to recommend to other solo travellers.
-Here’s why you should consider solo travel in Venice.
+Venice is one of my favourite cities.
+I immediately fell in love with the city of canals during my first visit in 2013 and have been back multiple times since, each time finding something new to see and do.
+I never get bored and I always feel safe.
+In fact, when it comes to solo female travel in Italy, Venice is actually one of my favourite places to recommend.
+So, here’s why you should consider solo travel in Venice.

-The Locals are Amazing
+The Locals are Friendly and Helpful

 The kindness that the locals have always shown me blows me away, especially since Venice is such a touristic city.
 My first visit I expected to be snubbed; to be seen as just another North American visitor infiltrating their city.
 I was so wrong.

 The owners of the hotels I’ve stayed at have been equally incredible too, keeping an eye out for me and always ready to help with any questions.
 Even checking to make sure I was ok after getting food poisoning in Verona, something I would never have expected a busy hotel to follow up on.
-And when it came time to leave, both locations I stayed at sent me off with friendly hugs, and invitations to come back.

-It Can Be Budget Friendly
+Venice Can Be Budget Friendly

 Easily Accessible With Lots of Day Trips